liam1241/grav-plugin-console-log/README.md

 # Installation

+> Console Log requires Grav v1.7.0 or greater.
+Older versions may work, but the plugin may not function as intended.

 There are two ways to install the Console Log plugin, you can install it using the built-in GPM (Grav Package Manager) or manually with the zip file.

 > Note: GPM Installation/Update will not be available until this plugin is added to the Grav Repository.